cyber-physical-systems-group/kernel-supported-neural-networks/README.md

 * `models` - definition of neural models and bounded trainer, with some manual toggles (CPU/GPU, etc.)
 * `plots` - plotly utils for visualizing results for static and SISO dynamic systems
 * `shared` - code for preparing input using data-modules, reporting to W&B and saving models

+## Model Parameters

+Models are added as assets to each release.
+Download them and put then into `models` directory.
+For `v1.0-alpha` entire torch models are added, but for `v1.1-alpha` only the weights are added, since the model is defined in the code.
+The same models can be used for `v1.1-alpha-standalone` release.

 ## Datasets